vcsjones/vcsjones.dev/_posts/2016-06-03-ecdsa-certificates-and-keys-in-net.md

 where this worked perfectly fine and CNG was happy to announce that the algorithm was ECDSA.

-ECDH and ECDSA keys are interchangable.
+ECDH and ECDSA keys are interchangeable.
 You probably shouldn't use the same key as a key agreement (ECDH) and signing (ECDSA), but ultimately they are just points on a curve.
 Yet somehow, CNG was making a distinction.